Kinopoisk: History

+In 2023, Yandex partnered with the Kontinental Hockey League to acquire the rights for all KHL regular season and playoff games to be streamed on Kinopoisk.

+Features

-It is one of the most popular movie portals of the Runet.
+Kinopoisk is one of the most popular movie portals of the Runet.
 The website has 93 million visits per month.
 Among the sites dedicated to films, it occupies the 3rd place in the world in terms of traffic, giving way to the IMDb portal and the Chinese Douban.

+Like IMDB, the site has a list of the top 250 films based on user ratings.
+As of June 2023, the first places among feature films were occupied by The Green Mile, The Shawshank Redemption and Forrest Gump.